 My husband later told me his side of the story.
 He had been divorced for a couple of years (not by his choice), and was ready to meet someone.
 He had been attending other churches, trying to meet someone and had dated a couple of people, which didn’t work out.
 They were having a tremendous out-pouring of the Holy Spirit at his church, at the time, and he hated missing his church services, so he told the Lord, “if you have someone for me, send her here.”

-I am thankful, though, for the years that I had on my own, to really get to know the Lord in a very deep way before meeting my husband.
+Although I am happily married now, I am thankful for the years that I had on my own, to really get to know the Lord in a very deep way before meeting my husband.
 I think so many people are looking for someone to “complete” them (another person) and they end up either sucking the life out of someone else or making that person an idol in their life because they are trying to fill a place in their heart with another person that was meant to be filled by God.
 The Lord is the only one who can truly “complete” us.
 Another person can be a great blessing and a great partner in our life, but the wrong person can bring a lot of heartbreak and be used by the enemy to try to mess up God’s plan for our lives.